rtiangha/bravely-offline-citra/README.md

 # Custom Citra for Bravely Offline

-This is a custom build of Citra to be used with the [Bravely Offline](https://github.com/osm70/bravely-offline) server/client program by [**osm70**](https://github.com/osm70/bravely-offline).
+This is a custom build of Citra to be used with the [Bravely Offline](https://github.com/osm70/bravely-offline) server/client program by [**osm70**](https://github.com/osm70/bravely-offline) as a drop-in replacement.

-This build takes the Citra version bundled with that package ([Nightly r1800](https://github.com/rtiangha/citra-fork/releases/tag/r1800-2022.10.23)) and updates most of its dependencies to more modern versions, which *may* help improve performance.
+This build takes the Citra version bundled with that package and updates most of its dependencies to more modern versions, which *may* help improve performance.

+It updates the third-party dependencies that support the [r1800 nightly version](https://github.com/rtiangha/bravely-offline-citra/releases/tag/r1800-2022.10.23)) used in the bundle (originally released on Oct 23, 2022) to versions closer to those used in more recent builds of Citra, which ensures that the Streetpass functionality continues to work while modernizing the code base a little bit.

+There *may* be performance improvements with this version, although you can easily revert to [r1800](https://github.com/rtiangha/bravely-offline-citra/releases/tag/r1800-2022.10.23) at any time by overwriting the newer Citra files with the older ones if you encounter any regressions.

+The latest version can be found at the [**Releases**](https://github.com/rtiangha/bravely-offline-citra/releases) page.

 ## How to Install

 1. First, back up all the `.exe` and `.dll` files in the `Bravely Offline\DATA\Citra` folder in case you want to return to the old version.

-2. Download a version of **Custom Citra for Bravely Offline** from the [Releases](https://github.com/rtiangha/citra-fork/releases) page.
+2. Download a version of **Custom Citra for Bravely Offline** from the [Releases](https://github.com/rtiangha/bravely-offline-citra/releases) page.

 3. Extract the package.